 - Dominican Republic

-These ten countries have been repeatedly named, noticed, and heralded for their efforts toward improving the global environmental initiative.
+These ten countries have been repeatedly named, noticed, and heralded for their efforts toward improving global environmental initiatives along with beautiful luxury retreats.
 They have eco-friendly policies and country-wide observations in place for tourists to get on board as they travel around.

 Travel with Limited Plastic

 If you don’t already know, then now is the time to learn – plastic is not your friend!
 Plastic is a leading cause of world pollution levels, it hangs around forever and a lot of products are single use which is massively and unnecessarily wasteful.
 If you are traveling, move away from plastic-based products and replace them instead with eco-friendly alternatives.
 Read on below for some prime examples to try out.